 GEM offers paid internships each year exclusively for GEMgirls.
-Our positions this year are: Outreach Summer Intern who helps to foster a community amongst the GEMgirls, and Communications Intern who writes blog posts, social media posts and helps GEM covering the events over the year.
+Our positions are: Outreach Summer Intern who helps to foster a community amongst the GEMgirls, and Communications Intern who writes blog posts and social media posts.

 How to apply

 Girls and professional women apply online through the GEM website for the opportunity to become a GEMgirl and a GEM mentor.

 The application process has two rounds: